 Having replaced many of these roofs over the year, Peak Roofing & Construction observed shingles with premature cracking, discoloration, and signs of material deterioration.
 I’ve literally been on a Hardieshake roof and had shingles crack and fall beneath my feet.

 When the industry transitioned from using asbestos to a wood fiber material, it eliminated the health hazard but introduced a new problem.
 When the lamination layer that works as a water barrier is compromised (for instance, when hit by a large Texas hail storm), then the wood fibers are exposed.

->

-> The porous nature of wood combined with the high potential of rainfall in cities like in Plano, The Colony, or Lewisville can wreak havoc on a roof.
-Over time, the shrinking and expanding takes a toll and the shingles break down.
+The porous nature of wood combined with the high potential of rainfall in cities like in Plano, The Colony, or Lewisville can wreak havoc on a roof.
+Over time, the shrinking and expansion take a toll and the shingles break down.
 If this happens often, the moisture begins to work its way underneath the shingles and cause damage to the underlayment and even the interior of a home.

->

-> Peak’s Recommendation for HardieShake roofs
+Peak’s Recommendation for HardieShake roofs